beccam/katakoda-scenarios/kafka-connector/step4.md

-Now let’s discuss producers and consumers.
+Now let’s discuss producers and consumers more.

-A producer is a client that sends events to Kafka.
+A producer is a client that sends events to Kafka, such as the "Stocktick Producer" we will be setting up shortly.
 A consumer is a client that consumes those events.

 Producers publish messages to a topic, the broker(Kafka server) stores them in the order received, and consumers (DataStax Connector) subscribe and read messages from the topic.